 Three Day Motorbike Loop In Ha Giang

 When I got to Ha Giang I went straight to Bong Hostel, where I hired a motorbike.
 The hostel staff are extremely helpful and will give you recommendations about the route, stops, where to stay.
-But remember that before you set off you will need a permit from the Ha Giang Immigration Office, which you can easily get on the day.
+But remember that before you set off you will need a permit from the Ha Giang Immigration Office.

-The highlights in this 3-day loop for me was stopping for a cup of tea at both sides of Heaven’s Gate, a mountain pass with incredible views; climbing the Lung Cu flag tower, also known as the North Pole of Vietnam, which has excellent views across China; and riding through Ma Pi Leng Pass in the early morning with view of the misty mountains in the distance.
-This is the ultimate motorbike adventure and one of the best things to do in Vietnam.
+The highlights in this 3-day motorbike loop for me was stopping for a cup of tea at both sides of Heaven’s Gate.
+This is a mountain pass with incredible views such as climbing the Lung Cu flag tower, also known as the North Pole of Vietnam.
+From here is an excellent view across China.
+This is the ultimate motorbike adventure and needs to be added to your Vietnam Bucketlist.Teresa- Brogan Abroad

 Hiking in Dong Van, Ha Giang